 But, when you have a sales lead that comes to you of their own accord, it is easy for you to figure out what they want.
 If you have the right tool, you can track them as they move down your sales funnel.
 See the pages they visit, the emails they send and the conversations they have with you.
 And you will be able to nail their pain points and eventually convert them into your customer.

-How do you get sales leads?
+How do get sales leads?

 Lead generation is the first channel that every business needs to perfect.
 You have to ensure that the leads know who you are, what you offer and how to find you.
-Here are some common lead generation methods that will work in getting sales leads into your pipeline.
+Prospects need your solution; they’re also ready to listen and ready to buy.
+You just need to persuade them to do business with you, using some proven lead generation tips and methods.

 Social media: